fluchier/SoC/README.md

 To build, you must pay specific combinations of _Resource Cards_ (see the Building Costs Card).
 Take the appropriate number of roads, settlements, and/or cities from your supply and place them on the game board.
 Keep Development Cards hidden in your hand.

-You cannot build more pieces than what is available in your pool—a maximum of 5 settlements, 4 cities, and 15 roads.
+You cannot build more pieces than what is available in your pool a maximum of 5 settlements, 4 cities, and 15 roads.

 ##### Road
 _Requires: Brick & Lumber_